 "Participation, enjoyment, experience, excellence"

-Our inclusive curriculum is based on enjoyment, participation and developing excellence.
+Our inclusive curriculum is based on enjoyment, participation, creating positive experiences and developing excellence.
 Our aim is to inspire our students to take part in regular physical activity and lead a healthy, active lifestyle.

 At key stage 3, pupils will build on and embed the physical development and skills learned in key stages 1 and 2, become more competent, confident, and expert in their techniques, and apply them across different sports and physical activities.
 They should understand what makes a performance effective and how to apply these principles to their own and others’ work.
 They should develop the confidence and interest to get involved in exercise, sports, and activities out of school and in later life and understand and apply the long-term health benefits of physical activity.